singhrakeshgkp/spring/springboot-graphql/testing.md

 ### Writing Integration Test cases for Mutation
 - Create a mutation test class annotate it with ``` @SpringBootTest and @AutoConfigureGraphQlTester ``` annotation
 - Autowire ``` GraphQlTester ``` class.
 Write the test method
-- Pass the input type argument by constructing a map as shown below.
+- Pass the input type argument by constructing a map as shown below and execute the test case.

 	  ```
 		  Map<String, Object> map = new HashMap<>();